joonan-lab/PDIAMOND-NSCLC/README.md

 ### Identification of putative regulators associated with immune landscape

 To identify key genes influencing the immune landscape, we used transcriptome data and proteomics data.
 We inferred protein activity based on the transcriptome data using the "viper" package in R ([https://www.bioconductor.org/packages/release/bioc/html/viper.html](https://www.bioconductor.org/packages/release/bioc/html/viper.html)).
-To utilize this tool, we downloaded the regulon network from the "ARACNe" package in R ([http://bioconductor.org/packages/release/data/experiment/html/aracne.networks.html](http://bioconductor.org/packages/release/data/experiment/html/aracne.networks.html)).
-Next, we examined the correlation between the levels of RNA expression, protein expression, and protein activity in relation to the enrichment score of immune cells or the status of immune clusters and immunomodulators using the "stats" package in R.
+To utilize this tool, we downloaded the regulon network from the "ARACNe" package in R ([http://bioconductor.org/packages/release/data/experiment/html/aracne.networks.html](http://bioconductor.org/packages/release/data/experiment/html/aracne.networks.html)) (”**Run_viper.R**”).
+Next, we examined the correlation between the levels of RNA expression, protein expression, and protein activity in relation to the enrichment score of immune cells or the status of immune clusters and immunomodulators using the "stats" package in R. You can obtain the code to check the correlation and identify significant immunomodulators influencing the status of immune clusters and immune cells by sequentially executing “**run_immunomodulator_regression.R**” and “**run_check_immunomodulator_regression.R**” code.

-Furthermore, to analyze whether specific driver mutations are involved in the relationship between immunomodulators and immune cells or immune clusters, we utilized driver mutation data from Oncovar ([Wang et al](https://academic.oup.com/nar/article/49/D1/D1289/5976976?login=true)), DriverDBv3 ([Liu et al](https://academic.oup.com/nar/article/48/D1/D863/5614573?login=true)), Intogen ([Gundem et al](https://www.nature.com/articles/nmeth0210-92)), and the mutation catalogue from [Martínez-Jiménez et al](https://www.nature.com/articles/s41568-020-0290-x).
+Furthermore, to analyze whether specific driver mutations are involved in the relationship between immunomodulators and immune cells or immune clusters (”**run_driver_mutation_analysis.R**”), we utilized driver mutation data from Oncovar ([Wang et al](https://academic.oup.com/nar/article/49/D1/D1289/5976976?login=true)), DriverDBv3 ([Liu et al](https://academic.oup.com/nar/article/48/D1/D863/5614573?login=true)), Intogen ([Gundem et al](https://www.nature.com/articles/nmeth0210-92)), and the mutation catalogue from [Martínez-Jiménez et al](https://www.nature.com/articles/s41568-020-0290-x).

 ## [7] Neo-antigen prediction

 ### Prediction of HLA binding neoepitopes

-To generate a peptide fragment from a mutation locus, we employed Ensembl VEP (Variant Effect Predictor) to obtain detailed information for each mutation in the VCF file derived from Whole Exome Sequencing (WES) ([https://asia.ensembl.org/info/docs/tools/vep/index.html](https://asia.ensembl.org/info/docs/tools/vep/index.html)).
+To generate a peptide fragment from a mutation locus, we employed Ensembl VEP (Variant Effect Predictor) to obtain detailed information for each mutation in the VCF file derived from Whole Exome Sequencing (WES) ([https://asia.ensembl.org/info/docs/tools/vep/index.html](https://asia.ensembl.org/info/docs/tools/vep/index.html)) (“**run_Ensembl_VEP.py**”).

 ```powershell
 # Parameters for vep run